 While all of these are great resources to use, it is my personal opinion that nothing trumps having the difficult conversations with your child.

 Related Article: Forbidden Discussions: What Children Want To Know

 Talk to them about the dangers of porn and talking to people online whom they don’t know.
 Encourage your child to value themselves too much to compromise their integrity and safety by sharing explicit photos of themselves regardless of who is asking.

 Randomly check your teen’s browsing history on all of the devices that they have access to whether it be their smartphone, tablet, laptop, desktop computer, or smart tv.

 Whatever you do, don’t fall in to the trap of thinking that it cannot and will not happen to your child!

 Related Article: Parenting Tips To Prepare Your Child For Back To School

 If you’re not sure how to have the difficult conversation with your child, the Conquer Series may be a great place to start.

 “I bought this series to watch with my two sons.
-I was amazed!
-I realized afterwards that this material was worth FAR more than the small price I paid for these DVDs.”
+It was amazing!
+I realized afterwards that this material was worth FAR more than the small price I paid for these videos.”-Jeff B., Alabama

-This series is rated PG-13, so we do encourage parents of children under the age of 18 to preview the series in its entirety to determine if it is age-appropriate for your child.
+This series is rated PG-13, so we do encourage parents of children under the age of 18 to preview the series.
+Please determine if it is age-appropriate for your child and family.